 Modify activity

-Usually, the first step is to change or modify your activity.
-If your pain is mild, reducing or changing your training may be all that is needed.
-Examples include reducing your running duration or cutting out hill runs.
-If you play sport, you should reduce the number of games per week or the time you play.
+Typically, the first step is to modify your activity.
+If your pain is mild, reducing or changing your training may be sufficient.
+Examples include reducing running duration or eliminating hill runs.
+If you play sports, you should reduce the number of games per week or the time you play.

 As a general rule, we suggest reducing the step count and/or running by 50%.